-Unfortunately, life is never as simple as video game.
-In the digital world there’s a solution to every problem in your path and all the tools you need to get across that chasm, solve the next puzzle or defeat the final boss are within reach.
-In real life however there’s no mini-map or quest guide, so it’s impossible to tell what’s going to be thrown at you next or how you’re going to cope with it.
+Life is never as simple as video game.
+In the digital world there’s a solution to every problem and the tools you need to get it are within reach.
+In real life however there’s no mini-map or quest guide, so it’s impossible to tell what’s going to be thrown at you next.

 In the past I’ve written about how video games provide a way of coping with difficult situations.
 Far from being mindless entertainment and a bunch of meaningless pixels, they’re a channel to escape distractions and anxiety so you can have some time to think things over subconsciously.
 Having a virtual space to work through your feelings – even if it is artificial – can give you a sense of purpose and a feeling of release which helps you become strong enough to keep going.